State of Missouri v. Celia, a Slave

 State of Missouri v.
-Celia, a Slave was an 1855 murder trial held in the Circuit Court of Callaway County, Missouri, in which an enslaved woman named Celia was tried for the first-degree murder of her owner, Robert Newsom.
+Celia, a Slave was an 1855 murder trial held in the Circuit Court of Callaway County, Missouri, in which an enslaved woman named Celia was tried for the first-degree murder of her enslaver, Robert Newsom.
 Celia was convicted by a jury of twelve white men and sentenced to death.
 An appeal of the conviction was denied by the Supreme Court of Missouri in December 1855, and Celia was hanged on December 21, 1855.

 At the request of her descendants, Celia was posthumously pardoned by Governor Mike Parson on December 20, 2024.

 Background

 Sometime around 1819, Robert Newsom left his home state of Virginia and traveled west and eventually settled in Callaway County, Missouri, with his wife and children.
-By 1850, Newsom had established himself as a prosperous man in his new home, where he owned eight hundred acres of land, a successful farm, and five male slaves.
-Newsom's wife died sometime in 1849, and, less than a year later in 1850, Newsom travelled to Audrain County to purchase Celia, his first female slave.
+By 1850, Newsom considered himself a prosperous man in his new home, where he owned eight hundred acres of land and enslaved five men.
+Newsom's wife died sometime in 1849, and, less than a year later in 1850, Newsom travelled to Audrain County to purchase Celia, the first girl to be enslaved on his plantation.
 It is likely that Newsom raped the 14-year-old Celia for the first time on the journey from Audrain County back to Callaway County.

-Back on Newsom's property in Callaway County, Celia was given her own cabin, about fifty feet away from the main house, where she lived separately from Newsom's male slaves.
-Between 1850 and 1855, Newsom repeatedly raped Celia, and she bore two children over the course of those five years, at least one of whom was fathered by Newsom.
+Back on Newsom's property in Callaway County, Celia lived only about fifty feet away from the main house and separately from the enslaved men.
+Between 1850 and 1855, Newsom repeatedly raped Celia, and she bore two children over the course of those five years, one of whom was confirmed to be fathered by Newsom.

-At some point before 1855, Celia began a romantic relationship with George, one of Newsom's other slaves.
+At some point before 1855, Celia began a romantic relationship with George, one of the enslaved men.
 In 1855, Celia was pregnant for a third time with a child that was likely fathered by either George or Newsom.
 At some point, George gave Celia an ultimatum and told her "he would have nothing more to do with her if she did not quit the old man."
 Celia attempted to plead with Newsom's family members and with Newsom himself.
 Sometime on or around June 23, 1855, Celia begged Newsom to leave her alone because she was sick and pregnant.
 Newsom refused and told her that "he was coming down to her cabin that night."

 Celia threatened Newsom and told him that she would hurt him if he tried to rape her again.
 After her conversation with Newsom, Celia went and found a large stick, which she placed in the corner of her cabin.